TuansHuynh/shopping-website/README.md

-# This is My website E-commerce
+# This is E-commerce Website

 Please, when you clone this project, don't download file zip, you just:
 ```js